 Buyers win on a number of fronts.
 S+P is literally a “one-stop-shop,” where a business can find everything it needs to re-open, with limited legwork.
 Our trusted vendors must provide appropriate certifications and licenses, helping to cut out the sea of counterfeit and substandard products.
 No price gouging is allowed on the platform!
 Further pricing efficiencies are created by a buyer’s ability to compare multiple vendors simultaneously.

 Looking back, the last couple of months have been a total blur.
-Truthfully, I still catch myself shaking my head at how I went from Googling the term “PPE” to running multiple PPE-related businesses.
+Truthfully, I still catch myself shaking my head at how I went from Googling the term “PPE” to spending the majority of my time running a PPE-related business.
 I could only do it with incredible support.
 I have never worked so hard in my life, but find myself perpetually energized as I strive towards our vital end-goal.

 The best part?
 Supply+Protect is just one of many incredible COVID-related initiatives happening all across our country.
 I am so, so lucky to be part of a nation where everyone pulls together for the benefit of all.